How to Outsource Software Development: 10 Simple Steps

 • Nearshore Outsourcing (i.e., nearsourcing/nearshoring): Choosing an outsourcing partner based in a nearby country.

 Here are some of the pros and cons of each model.
-Keep in mind that many of the factors pertaining to nearshoring and offshoring can vary greatly from one company to the next, which we explain in more detail below.
+Remember that many factors about nearshoring and offshoring can vary significantly from one company to the next, which we explain in more detail below.

 Simply put, it’s a big, wide world out there.
-Certain countries, like India, have a massive English-speaking population—and a huge portion of Indian professionals have attained an exceptional level of fluency.
+Certain countries, like India, have a massive English-speaking population, and many Indian professionals have attained exceptional fluency.
 Many also have an in-depth understanding of cultural differences and know how to solve communication gaps.

 How can you determine if a potential outsourcing company has the communication skills, cultural alignment, and technical know-how to deliver a high-quality product?
 It’s simple.
 Look at their track record.

 Have they worked with a range of companies, including international brands?
-Do they have case studies featuring client testimonials that back up their claims of superior service?
-Any outsourcing partner (whether onshore, offshore, or nearshore) should be able to demonstrate a history of achievement, otherwise, you’re risking a great deal by working with them.
+Do they have case studies featuring client testimonials that support their claims of superior service?
+Any outsourcing partner (whether onshore, offshore, or nearshore) should be able to demonstrate a history of achievement.
+Otherwise, you’re risking a great deal by working with them.

 Relationship-based outsourcing comes in three forms: staff augmentation, managed teams, and project-based outsourcing.
 Choose the best model to fit your requirements, budget, and long-term plans.

-This model involves outsourcing staff from an outside organization on a temporary basis, usually to complete a project.
+This model involves outsourcing staff from an outside organization temporarily, usually to complete a project.
 This is mainly done to bridge the talent gap at your organization.
 The outsourced staff works under your direction and helps your team cross the finish line.

 We wrote another blog post where you can learn more about staff augmentation and the benefits it provides.

-The managed teams model is a hybrid between Staff Augmentation (see above) and the Project-based model, which we’ll discuss below.
-With Managed Teams, you are in fact hiring a full team of experts that might include Business Analysts, Designers, QA Engineers, front-end and back-end developers, and more to handle some or all of your project.
+The managed teams model is a hybrid between staff augmentation (see above) and the Project-based model, which we’ll discuss below.
+With managed teams, you hire an entire team of experts, including Business Analysts, Designers, QA Engineers, front-end and back-end developers, and more, to handle some or all of your project.

-This team will often work in tandem with your in-house team, and will often answer to your in-house Project Manager.
-This model typically does not involve day-to-day management of individual employees on your part, unlike the Staff Augmentation model.
+This team will often work in tandem with your in-house team and will often answer to your in-house Project Manager.
+Unlike the Staff Augmentation model, this model typically does not involve the day-to-day management of individual employees on your part.

 This outsourcing model turns team management over to your outsourcing partner’s Project Manager, who will work with you to create timelines and communicate your needs to their colleagues.